-On Tuesday, the Simon Wiesenthal Center urged Attorney General Jeff Sessions to appoint a special task force to catch the culprit, or culprits, behind the bomb threats.
+The Simon Wiesenthal Center has urged Attorney General Jeff Sessions to appoint a special task force to catch the culprit, or culprits, behind the bomb threats.

 The JTA, a Jewish news agency, says it has obtained a recording of one of the calls

 .
 On it, the caller says a C-4 bomb has been placed in the JCC and that "a large number of Jews are going to be slaughtered."